 Anyone who lives with chronic or persistent pain knows that it can have a major impact on our ability to enjoy a normal lifestyle.
-Suffering pain can often also lead to feelings of isolation, however you are not alone.
+Suffering ongoing or uncontrollable pain can often also lead to feelings of isolation and helplessness, however, you are not alone.
 3.37 million Australians were living with chronic pain in 2020, with almost 70% being of working age.

-When it comes to our feet, our recent Healthy Feet Survey revealed that around 6 per cent of us – or around 1.4 million – wake up every morning with heel, arch or foot pain.
+When it comes to our feet, our recent Healthy Feet Survey revealed that around 6% of us – or around 1.4 million Australians – wake up every morning with heel, arch or foot pain.
 This is very significant, as foot pain can often be prevented and is more than often easily treated with the help of an experienced podiatry team.

-Ignoring symptoms of pain can lead to permanent or long-standing pains not only in the feet but also in other parts of your body including legs, knees, hips and lower back.
+Ignoring painful symptoms in the feet can lead to permanent or long-standing pains not only in the feet but also in other parts of your body including legs, knees, hips and lower back.
 Does this sound like you?

-Pain is manageable if you have a good partnership with your healthcare team.
-We encourage you to be bold this National Pain Week and help you or someone you know manage their condition.
+Pain is manageable if you have a good partnership with your healthcare team, which includes your podiatrist.
+We encourage you to not only look after your feet, but also help your loved ones or someone you know manage their condition or pain.

 Take the first steps: